NirantK/nirantk.github.io/content/writing/pgvector-vs-qdrant.md

 You may have considered using PostgreSQL's `pgvector` extension for vector similarity search.
 There are good reasons why this option is **strictly inferior** to dedicated vector search engines, such as [Qdrant](https://qdrant.tech/).

-We ran both benchmarks using the [vectordb framework](https://github.com/qdrant/vector-db-benchmark) solely dedicated to processing vector data.
+We ran both benchmarks using the [ann-benchmarks](https://github.com/erikbern/ann-benchmarks/) solely dedicated to processing vector data.
 The difference in performance is quite staggering.

 ## Query Speed